kailen-mccauley/kailen-mccauley/README.md

 - Hi, I’m Kailen Todd McCauley
 - I’m majoring in Computer Science at Georgia Institute of Technology
-- Have done work in Java, Javascript, Python, and HTML
+- I've done work in Java, Javascript, Python, and HTML